sindresorhus/atom-linter-xo/readme.md

 Just write some code.

 Settings can be found in the `Linter` package settings.
+XO [config](https://github.com/sindresorhus/xo#config) should be defined in package.json.

+Note that it will only lint when XO is a dependency/devDependency in package.json.

 ## Fix